-(h) principles of HEPA airflow within the ISO 5 Area;
+(e) aseptic technique and principles of HEPA airflow within ISO 5 Area;

-(i) proper user of PECs; and
+(f) proper use of PECs and any other applicable equipment; and

-(j) principles of movement of materials and personnel within the compounding area.
+(g) principles of movement of materials and personnel within the compounding area.

 C. The following specific training and assessment procedures must be completed and documented as part of the training program: